Three in 10 care home residents not recorded as receiving booster jab

 The figures are based on responses from 96.5% of older age care homes and 93.1% of younger age care homes.

+NHS England said the percentages for those who have received a booster, therefore, may be underestimated.

-There will be some staff whose vaccination status is unknown while there may also be a time lag in some vaccinations being reported, NHS England said.
+There will be some staff whose vaccination status is unknown while there may also be a time lag in some vaccinations being reported, it added.

 The Government’s target was to have offered boosters to all care homes by early November.